ekcomputer/Northern_Change_Lab/Resources.md

 4. [Which Statistical Test?](https://stats.idre.ucla.edu/other/mult-pkg/whatstat/) from UCLA Statistical Consulting Group

 5. [Python Spatial Analysis Library (pysal)](https://github.com/pysal/pysal)- a series of packages for spatial statistics, including exploring, modeling, and visualizing spatial data
+   * Many tuorials, including this class on it: ["Geographic Data Science with PySAL and the pydata stack"](http://darribas.org/gds_scipy16/)

 ## Google Earth Engine (GEE)